baijidhossain/perfex-crm-sms-net-bd-module/README.md

 1. Navigate to **Setup** > **Settings** > **SMS** > **SMSAPI**.
 2. Enter your **API Key**.
 3. Configure other settings as required.
-4. Ensure the module is activated for SMS sending to work properly.

 ![sms.net.bd + Perfex CRM](./assets/img/screenshot3.png)